Robust Supply Chain Networks with Monte Carlo Simulation

 We will assume that the demand is following a normal distribution with a coefficient of variation CV = 0.5.
 (You can adapt the distribution to your needs)

-You have now a matrix of 50 columns that represent your 50 different scenarios.
+You now have. a matrix of 50 columns that represent your 50 different scenarios.

 Optimal Solution for each Scenario